emissary-ingress/emissary/user-guide/consul.md

 ## Getting started

-**Note:** This integration is not yet shipping.
-For now, the development image of this integration is here: `quay.io/datawire/ambassador:0.60.0-rc2`.

 In this guide, you will register a service with Consul and use Ambassador to dynamically route requests to that service based on Consul's service discovery data.

 1. Install and configure Consul ([instructions](https://www.consul.io/docs/platform/k8s/index.html)).
 Consul can be deployed anywhere in your data center.